-Students should have achieved a strong Grade 6 or above at GCSE.
+Students should ideally have achieved a strong Grade 6 or above at GCSE but we are happy to discuss with the right candidates.

 What skills will I gain from studying German?

 There are so many cognitive benefits to being able to speak more than one language including improved memory and decision making as well as increased literacy skills.